dunika/result-try/README.md

 ### ResultError & Built-in Errors

-`try-result` treats errors as structured data.
+`result-try` treats errors as structured data.
 The `ResultError` class ensures every error has a `code`, `status`, and `message`.

 We provide standard HTTP-friendly error classes out of the box: